StyleShit/eslint-plugin-php/README.md

 An ESLint plugin to lint PHP files.

+> [!NOTE]
-This is basically a POC for PHP linter using ESLint's new [Languages API](https://eslint.org/docs/latest/extend/languages).
-It aims to provide a better linting experience than PHP CodeSniffer.
+> This is basically a POC for PHP linter using ESLint's new [Languages API](https://eslint.org/docs/latest/extend/languages).
+> It aims to provide a better linting experience than [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).

 ## Installation